Is Adderall A Narcotic Or A Controlled Substance?

 Adderall Overdose

-When a person is abusing Adderall, it certainly will raise the risk for unwanted side effects.
+When a person is abusing Adderall, it raises the risk of unwanted side effects.

 Abusing Adderall can lead to an overdose, and these are some symptoms that require immediate medical attention: